dovecot/documentation/source/settings/plugin/advanced/obox.rst

 - Default: ``no``
 - Values: :ref:`boolean`

 By default doing changes to folders (e.g. creating or renaming) uploads changes immediately to object storage.
-If this setting is enabled, the upload happens sometimes later (within metacache_upload_interval).
+If this setting is enabled, the upload happens sometimes later (within :ref:`plugin-obox-setting_metacache_upload_interval`).

 .. _plugin-obox-setting_obox_autofix_storage: